Jacobmatta/JM-MADA-Project/README.md

 # Part 1: Overview, Background, and Introduction to the Data

-Part 1 of my MADA Course Project us located in the Overview.qmd file in the products folder

--   Find the data for this project is found in the data folder -\> raw_data folder

--   Read about the raw data in the readme.md inside the raw_data file

 # Part 2: Data Loading, Cleaning and Wrangling and a Bit of Exploration

 Part 2 can be found in the processing_code.qmd file.